• Shop

 Production & Methods

-The pearl-shaped bubbles are an important indicator of the quality of the champagne and give it a touch of magic...
+The pearl-like bubbles are an important quality indicator of champagne and give it a touch of magic...

-7 grape varieties are permitted for the production of Champagne, of which 3 are mainly used...
+Seven grape varieties are permitted for the production of champagne, of which mainly three are used...

 • Regions

-Champagne, which is the only authorized area for the production of the base wines of Champagne, is divided into 20 regions...
+Champagne, which is the only authorized region for the production of champagne base wines, is divided into 20 regions...

 • Remuage / joggling